cpske/ISP/index.md

 - Remaining project demos.
 - Review Agile Practices (week 10 assignment), including comments in code.
 - The [12-Factor App](web/12FactorApp.pdf) - 7 factors that apply to your projects
-- Testing Pyramid and End-to-End Testing in [Web Testing](testing/WebTesting.pdf)
-- [Selenium](testing/Selenium-intro) for testing web applications.
-Some slides in [Web Testing](testing/WebTesting.pdf)
-- [Selenium Exercise](testing/SeleniumExercise.pdf) scrape search results from DuckDuckGo
 - Robot Framework - a great tool for automation and E2E testing.

 #### Assignment

-- [Link Scanner](assignment/week15/selenium) write an app to scan and test all links on a web page
 - Team assignment:
   1. create installation instructions for your project
   2. use a virtualenv for local installation